rickboks/buienradar-sxiv/README.md

-Dit script downloadt de de buienradar van [buienradar.nl](buienradar.nl) en laat het zien in de image viewer [sxiv](https://github.com/muennich/sxiv).
+This script downloads the rain radar from the Dutch website [buienradar.nl](buienradar.nl) and shows it in the image viewer [sxiv](https://github.com/muennich/sxiv).

 ## Dependencies
 - sxiv